markphip/devops/guide/PIPELINES.md

 Pipeline.
 Feel free to click on the plugins to get a sense of the rich assortment of functionality available.
-In this guide, we will be focusing on just two of the plugins.  **Jenkins**, which has actions to trigger a job or fetch info about a job and **Flow** which contains many actions for working with the objects that make up Continuum.
+In this guide, we will be focusing on just two of the plugins.  **Jenkins**, which has actions to trigger a job or fetch info about a job, and **Flow**, which contains many actions for working with the objects that make up Continuum.

 On the right-hand side is where you create your definition.
 It will have been